 Since we both believe in equality, I asked my wife whether it would be OK if she went back to work instead of me?
 After all, being a stay at home dad is easier once a child is weened.

 My wife responded with a frowny face.
 She didn’t want to leave our boy and go back to work.
-She tried to allay my fears that everything would be alright.
-She told me we had enough passive income to support our frugal lifestyle.
+Further, she tried to allay my fears that everything would be alright.
+Finally, she told me we had enough passive income to support our frugal lifestyle.

 I wasn’t quite convinced, so I came up with a plan.

 The Risk Of Never Going Back To Work As A Parent